vishvAsa/kalpAntaram/smRtiH/manuH/sarvASh_TIkAH/04/127_dvAv_eva.md

 The conditions that make the man himself ‘unclean’ shall be described in Discourse V.

-Though the present conditions of ‘unfitness for study,’ are mentioned in the context dealing with ‘Vedic Study,’ yet they are, in reality, permanently ‘unfit for study;’ for the simple reason that the unclean man is not entitled to any act; as says the Brāhmaṇa—‘For the sacrifice, there are two conditions that make it *unjit*—when the man himself, or the place, is unclean.’
+Though the present conditions of ‘unfitness for study,’ are mentioned in the context dealing with ‘Vedic Study,’ yet they are, in reality, permanently ‘unfit for study;’ for the simple reason that the unclean man is not entitled to any act; as says the Brāhmaṇa—

+> ‘For the sacrifice, there are two conditions that make it *unfit*— when the man himself, or the place, is unclean.’

 The sacrifice here referred to is the ‘*Brahmayajña*,’ the daily reciting of Vedic mantras.—(127).
 </details>

 <details><summary>गङ्गानथ-टिप्पन्यः</summary>